AlexisBalayre/chest-x-ray-abnormalities-detection/README.md

 # Chest X-Ray Abnormalities Detection with Faster R-CNN

-This project implements a Faster R-CNN model with a ResNet-50 backbone for detecting abnormalities in chest X-ray images.
-Leveraging the power of PyTorch and PyTorch Lightning, the model is trained on a dataset of chest X-ray scans, annotating each with bounding boxes to localize and classify thoracic abnormalities.
+This project leverages the Faster R-CNN model with a ResNet-50 backbone, implemented using PyTorch Lightning, for the detection and localization of thoracic abnormalities in chest X-ray images.
+The model is trained on a curated dataset of chest X-ray scans, each annotated with bounding boxes to identify various abnormalities.

+## Project Overview

+Chest X-rays are among the most common radiographic examinations performed for diagnosing thoracic diseases.
+However, the interpretation of these images is highly reliant on the experience of radiologists, leading to the need for automated systems that can assist in accurately identifying and classifying potential abnormalities.
+This project aims to address this need by employing a Faster R-CNN model, known for its efficiency in object detection tasks.

 ## Project Structure